mgropp/pdfjumbler/README.md

 Several settings can be changed using Java system properties:

-* `pdfjumbler.editor`: sets the editor plugin (if installed)
+* `pdfjumbler.editor`: sets the editor plugin (if installed; previous plugins are no longer supported)
-	 * iText: `net.sourceforge.pdfjumbler.pdf.itext.PdfEditor`
-	 * PDFBox: `net.sourceforge.pdfjumbler.pdf.PdfEditor`
+	 * PDFBox: `net.sourceforge.pdfjumbler.pdfbox.PdfEditor`

-* `pdfjumbler.renderer`: sets the renderer plugin (if installed)
+* `pdfjumbler.renderer`: sets the renderer plugin (if installed; previous plugins are no longer supported)
-	 * JPedal: `net.sourceforge.pdfjumbler.pdf.jpedal.PdfRenderer`
-	 * JPod: `net.sourceforge.pdfjumbler.pdf.jpod.PdfRenderer`
+	 * PDFBox: `net.sourceforge.pdfjumbler.pdfbox.PdfRenderer`

 * `pdfjumbler.lookandfeel`: sets the user interface look-and-feel Possible values depend on the installed Swing look-and-feels.
 	Run PdfJumbler on the command line and set the property to ? to see a list.